bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 I know he and AJ are all over this.
 I trust them to weed through all the different possibilities, come out with a proposal, and then we'll tear it apart and then go again and do it properly.

-Adam Jonas: 00:19:07
+Mark Erhardt: 00:19:07

 Yeah, I believe it's live in inquisition already.

 Rusty Russell: 00:19:11

 Yeah, exactly.
-So, you know, I think we're, we're well on the way to getting that.
+So, you know, I think we're well on the way to getting that.
-Now, just to set expectations correctly, even if we saw for tomorrow and it activated the week after, there's a leer latency involved here, right?
+Now, just to set expectations correctly, even if we saw for tomorrow and it activated the week after, there's a little latency involved here, right?
-We still need to then go through and implement it, roll it out, it gets it gets spec'd out, it gets, packed together, then it gets, then we ratify it, We get two different independent implementations both to implement it and interoperate and make sure that works.
+We still need to then go through and implement it, roll it out, it gets spec'd out, it gets, packed together, then it gets, then we ratify it, We get two different independent implementations both to implement it and interoperate and make sure that works.
 Then it's spec final.
 Then everyone else can go ahead and implement it.
 Then it can roll out on the network.